Royal Patriarchal Music Seminary of Lisbon: Survival of the Patriarchate and Seminary

 In summary, Fernandes has described the period in this way:"Several musicians linked to the royal housel abandoned Lisbon in the aftermath of the earthquake, but in the 1760s, a number of singers (Italian and Portuguese) similar to the previous period had already been gathered in the Ajuda Royal Chapel and the Patriarchal.
 Contrary to the number of church dignitaries, drastically reduced in the reign of Jose I by the pressure of the Marques of Pombal, the music scene at the Patriarchal arrived in some periods by the second half of 17th century to have a hundred musicians and to absorb between 20 and 25 percent of the allowances being paid by the institution.
-In the reign of Maria I and during the regency of the future João VI, the Royal Patriarchal of Ajuda simultaneously used for some time more than 90 singers, 12 organists and several composers.
+In the reign of Maria I and during the regency of the future John VI, the Royal Patriarchal of Ajuda simultaneously used for some time more than 90 singers, 12 organists and several composers.
 The importation of Italian singers with high salaries continued until the departure of the royal family to Brazil in 1807.
 At the same time, the Royal Patriarchal Seminary guaranteed the formation of a considerable number of Portuguese musicians and several children of Italian musicians hired and born in Lisbon, having followed for more than a century the golden moments and the vicissitudes of the Patriarchal and the Royal Chapels."